iroayotoki2/Metagenomics/README.md

 In order to properly study gut microbiome taxonomy across different diets  using shotgun metagenomics, we must use appropriate and effective tools and software for the data provided to achieve accurate results.

 ## Method Comparison
+Kraken2 is a preferred classification tool due to a number of factors.
+Firstly, when compared to other classification tools like Kraken1 and CLARK, it is considerably faster and also shows an 85% improvement in memory usage in comparison to Kraken1.
+In comparison to KrakenUniq, its databases can be built faster, and there is extensive availability of reliable prebuilt databases, while still maintaining a comparable false positive rate to KrakenUniq.
+For a general overview to understand the overall taxonomic structure without a focus on novel organisms, Kraken2 is optimal (Wood et al., 2019).

+The Kraken2 standard database is a good choice for an overview analysis, as it has higher classification rates than the MiniKraken and standard-16 databases and uses less storage space than the core nt database, giving it a good balance between accuracy and storage optimization (Liu et al., 2024).

+Re-estimation of abundances using Bracken is standard for pipelines using Kraken2, as it overcomes the limitations of Kraken2, which sometimes overestimates abundances (Lu et al., 2016).

+ANCOM-BC2 (Analysis of Compositions of Microbiomes with Bias Correction 2) is preferred for this analysis due to its ability to handle the complex challenges of microbiome data and its superior ability to control the false discovery rate in differential abundance analysis when compared to other methods like LOCOM and LinDA (Lin & Peddada, 2023).